-For many years, Government policy in Northern Ireland was that employment law should be broadly in line with the law in Great Britain and the only main distinction was discrimination on grounds of religious belief and political opinion.
-Most of the legislation passed in Great Britain was enacted in Northern Ireland, but at times there could be a delay, sometimes stretching to years before the implementation of legislation into Northern Ireland.
-For example, the Race Relations (Northern Ireland) Order was passed in 1997, whereas the Race Relations Act 1976 was passed in Great Britain in 1976.
-Some legislation such as the Data Protection Act 1998 applies to Northern Ireland as well as the rest of the UK, while other legislation such as the Disability Discrimination Act 1995 has been repealed in the UK but still remains in force in Northern Ireland.
+For many years, it was Government policy that employment law in Northern Ireland should be broadly in line with the rest of the UK; the only main distinction was discrimination on grounds of religious belief and political opinion.
+Most of the legislation passed in Great Britain was enacted in Northern Ireland, but at times there could be a delay, sometimes stretching to years.
+For example, the Race Relations Act was passed in Great Britain in 1976, whereas the Race Relations (Northern Ireland) Order was passed in 1997.
+Some legislation, such as the Data Protection Act 1998 (now the Data Protection Act 2018), applies to Northern Ireland as well as the rest of the UK, while other legislation, such as the Disability Discrimination Act 1995, has been repealed in the UK but remains in force in Northern Ireland.

-In practical terms most employees’ entitlements and obligations will be the same in Northern Ireland as in Great Britain.
-However, although the general employment rights will often be the same, the particular legal references may be different due to Northern Ireland specific legislation.
-For example, a reference in a contract of employment should be to the Employment Rights (Northern Ireland) Order 1996 and not to the Employment Rights Act 1996.
-Particular care needs to be taken with compromise agreements because a failure to make reference to the appropriate legislation may affect the validity of the agreement.
-More information on compromise agreements can be found later in this factsheet.
+In practical terms, most employees’ entitlements and employer obligations are the same in Northern Ireland as in Great Britain, although the legislation underpinning them may be specific to the region.
+For example, Northern Ireland employment contracts should refer to the Employment Rights (Northern Ireland) Order 1996 and not the Employment Rights Act 1996.
+Organisations should take particular care with compromise agreements because failing to refer to the appropriate legislation may affect the validity of the agreement.

 - discrimination legislation